 - If you need to investigate the issue further, enable the following logs:

-To enable logging for the AREA LDAP plug-in
+To enable logs for the AREA LDAP plug-in

-The arjavaplugin.log file now generates the debug logging for the AREA LDAP plug-in.
+The arjavaplugin.log file now generates the debug logs for the AREA LDAP plug-in.